jiezhoucs/must-read/notes/template.md

 ### What makes this paper publishable?

+### What are the key techniques on which this work depends?

 ### What are other solutions and what are the most relevant works?

 #### Related links